 EFL - ESL activities and games for teaching vocabulary related to the mind

 This free advanced ESL lesson plan is the first of three lessons on The mind.
 It contains classroom activities and games that teach students how to describe the way themselves and others think about the world.
-And don't forget, if you use an Android device, you can get offline access to these materials through the TEFL Handbook app.
+And don't forget, if you use an iOS or Android device, you can get offline access to these materials through the TEFL Handbook app.

 Elicit adjectives that describe the different types of thinker.
 Add any concepts or vocabulary that you feel are relevant to the level and use them to drive a discussion in the classroom.
 Refer to this spider diagram as a guide.

 A speaking activity where students have to speculate on their partner's thinking style, as well as their own.